Chronic illness on the rise in India: Is physical inactivity during lockdown to blame?

 To describe it briefly, diseases that tend to persist for over a more extended period or maybe for an entire lifetime are known as chronic diseases.
 Therefore, if any disease lasts for more than three months, it is labeled as a chronic disease and may or may not be cured by medication.
 Symptoms may be very mild initially and might damage the body slowly and severely.
 The risk factors involved in such chronic disease are comparatively higher and include age, gender, unhealthy lifestyle, stress, habits, etc., and could sometimes be fatal.

 Some of these diseases cannot even be prevented by vaccines or drugs either.
-Conditions such as HIV, diabetes mellitus, cancer, Hepatitis C are examples of such chronic diseases.
+Conditions such as HIV, diabetes mellitus, cancer, and Hepatitis C are examples of such chronic diseases.

 These chronic diseases can be, however, controlled by sticking to a few factors: